Properties available to let

 Applying for a property

-If, having viewed a property, you wish to make an application to commence a tenancy please send an email to email@example.com setting out the names, email addresses and mobile phone numbers of the applicant tenants, when you would like a tenancy to commence and how you will be paying the rent i.e. out of income or savings.
+If, having viewed a property, you wish to make an application to commence a tenancy please send an email to firstname.lastname@example.org setting out the names, email addresses and mobile phone numbers of the applicant tenants, when you would like a tenancy to commence and how you will be paying the rent i.e. out of income or savings.
 You will also need to state your level of income or savings.
-If you have any special requirements e.g. break clauses or furnishing, please also state this in the email.
+If you have any special requirements e.g. break clauses or furnishing, or any questions then please also set these in the email.
+If you miss anything out we will revert promptly and ask questions or request the information.

 Once an application has been made for a property and the landlord has decided to proceed with referencing checks a holding deposit of one week’s rent (but no less than £300) is payable to the Thomas Michael.
 This deposit secures the property for you and is held in our client account.
 The amount is deducted from the first month’s rent owing when a tenancy commences.